nsenica/tvEPG/README.md

 ## Installing

+First `git clone` the repository and `cd` into it.

+_Optionally_, you can create a python virtual environment where the libraries will be installed:

+ - `python3 -m venv .`
+ - Start the venv by running `source bin/activate`

-Some providers depend on external libraries, so you'll need to install the following:
+Some providers depend on external libraries, so you'll need to run the following to install required libraries:

-`pip3 install beautifulsoup4 pytz`
+`pip3 install -f requirements.txt`

-Then `git clone` the repository and check the Usage section below.
+You're set to go, check the Usage section below on how to run the code

 ## Example: channelList.xml